jh3nd3rs0n/jargyle/README.md

             Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

         socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+        socks5.onCommand.externalFacingBindHost=HOST
+            Specifies the binding host name or address for all external-facing sockets

+        socks5.onCommand.externalFacingBindTcpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all external-facing TCP sockets (can be specified multiple times for additional port ranges)

+        socks5.onCommand.externalFacingBindUdpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all external-facing UDP sockets (can be specified multiple times for additional port ranges)

+        socks5.onCommand.externalFacingSocketSetting=SOCKET_SETTING
+            Specifies the socket setting for all external-facing sockets (can be specified multiple times for additional socket settings)

+        socks5.onCommand.internalFacingBindHost=HOST
+            Specifies the binding host name or address for all internal-facing sockets

+        socks5.onCommand.internalFacingBindTcpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all internal-facing TCP sockets (can be specified multiple times for additional port ranges)

+        socks5.onCommand.internalFacingBindUdpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all internal-facing UDP sockets (can be specified multiple times for additional port ranges)

+        socks5.onCommand.internalFacingSocketSetting=SOCKET_SETTING
+            Specifies the socket setting for all internal-facing sockets (can be specified multiple times for additional socket settings)

+        socks5.onCommand.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the buffer size in bytes for relaying the data

+        socks5.onCommand.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the timeout in milliseconds on relaying no data

+        socks5.onCommand.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onCommand.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.prepareServerFacingSocket=true|false